By Eddy Montilla.

 R.H. blamed his job for his stress when, in fact, it was the result of something quite different: Affinity, working relationships, etc., things that require different solutions, by the way.
 Take your time and look carefully until you discover the real source of your stress.
 Once detected, you will be in good position to fight against it.

 Stress is cumulative, but different from money, for example, that can be represented by a mountain of bills in front of your eyes, it is invisible (what we can see is its negative reactions), and that makes it more difficult to cope with it.
 The most dangerous thing about stress is that it is too weak and manageable in the beginning that we don’t worry about it until it becomes too strong and almost uncontrollable to combat it.
-So the point here is not to reach that level that goes beyond your strength.
+The point here is not to reach that level that goes beyond your strength.
 If you are overwhelmed by stress, take a break to reduce its negative effects.
 The more stressful your work, the more important it is to take breaks from time to time.
 You can go back to your work when you feel more emotionally stable.

 Keep going with your job until you get it done once for all is far away from being a good method because emotional and physical problems caused under stress are irreparable.
 Besides, it is a dubious way to deal with problems since you will be in the same position tomorrow with new problems to solve.